 Sano jerked away from Hajime and the ghost, turning abruptly to stalk back over to the sofa and throw himself down.
 “Damn right it’s not,” he growled.
 “You were right: there’s just no end to the fucking stuff.”

 Hajime also stood back, out of the way of the headache-inducing energy, letting his mental shields rise back into place, and nodded again.
-It looked like they really were going to have to try silly séance business, candles and all, and it was so hard to get cats to sit still for things like that, and he honestly didn’t think it was going to work any better than what they’d already done — though, once again, the attempt had to be made.
+It looked like they really would have to try silly séance business, candles and all, and it was so hard to get cats to sit still for things like that, and he honestly didn’t think it would work any better than what they’d already done — though, once again, the attempt had to be made.

 He glanced at his watch.
 It was getting to be mid-afternoon already, somehow, and they’d made no progress except to confirm that the thing was, in fact, a ghost.
 If the lack of results continued and Sano got much angrier, he might decide to take his ghost elsewhere.
-And though he wasn’t exactly a paying customer (yet… though Hajime sensed that ‘ever’ might be a better term), he’d presented the exorcist with a unique opportunity that Hajime did not want to lose.
+And though not exactly a paying customer (yet… though Hajime sensed ‘ever’ might be a better term), he’d presented the exorcist with a unique opportunity Hajime didn’t want to lose.
 He would talk to this ghost, no matter what it took.
 Which meant he needed to try to keep Sano happy.

 “This might take a while,” he said.
 “How do you feel about ordering Chinese?”